It’s finally arrived…

 I didn’t get the grades I wanted, but I still want to go to university

 If you didn’t do as well as you expected, don’t panic.
 Even if you didn’t get into the universities you put forward in your UCAS application, alternative routes are available.

 Clearing – Clearing is a way for universities to fill the available spaces they have left for the academic year.
-Last year, 55,700 applicants were placed through Clearing.
-That’s 12% of all university places.
+Last year, 33,280 applicants were placed through Clearing.

 A list of Clearing spaces will be available from 8am on results day.
 The earlier you apply, the greater your chances of success.
 The Daily Telegraph has a dedicated Clearing app which shows live spaces, to help you keep up-to-date.